With screeds to "defund the military" coming from extremists, we need to hear from voices of reason to counter these politically motivated attacks.

 “As I walked out the door toward my freedom, I knew that if I did not leave the anger, hatred, and bitterness behind me, I would still be in prison.”

 In other words, I would like to have the heart and patience and wisdom of Nelson Mandela.

 I altered the first line of an old song (“Let’s Fall in Love”) to shamelessly draw you in to a discussion of an important topic.

 As an intro, here’s a little Haiku for These Times

 Ants isolate selves when ill

 Why are ants so much smarter than a growing number of humans?
 I’m speaking now of the American variety (of humans, not ants), but surely there are others.

 In my previous post, I expressed my belief in Joe Biden’s innocence of charges of sexual assault, as well as my great concern that the press would keep the story alive, thereby damaging an innocent man.

 I didn’t discuss the now-Justice Brett Kavanaugh confirmation hearings in that post (except in the comments section) because I think comparisons with the charge against Biden are totally off base.

-The Democrats, she writes, “would never have the audacity to demand that their political opponents act on a story with as many ambiguities as Reade's."
+So does New York Times columnist Michelle Goldberg.
+She remains skeptical about Biden, but states that Democrats "would never have the audacity to demand that their political opponents act on a story with as many ambiguities as Reade's."